In Switzerland we live nearby Zuerich and not far away from the beautiful lake of Zuerich.

 Very close to Pickering is „WHITETHORN“ – our English dream, our paradise in North Yorkshire!

-It is a typical Yorkshire farmhouse with a complementary range of outbuildings and about 2,5 acres of land.
+It is a typical Yorkshire farmhouse with a complementary range of outbuildings and about 2,5 acres of land (“a long time ago“).
 The property has been built about two hundred years ago within the North Yorkshire Moors National Park with most beautiful views in every direction.

 We live within this unique, unspoilt area of North Yorkshire, covering almost 2,000 square miles – between high tech and tradition.